asgood23/STATIONS/earth2020X/earth2020x_items.md

 # Earth 2020X Items
 *This will be a constantly expanding table of items from the [Earth 2020X - Stuff playlist](https://open.spotify.com/playlist/0VTAv9ZG7SkCpzTDFt1Hnl?si=4fb383509e1b4915)*

+Item descriptions come from an AI interpreting Spotify song titles as actual things that exist on Earth 2020X.

 Generally, assume an item adds a +1 bonus to rolls associated with it.
 Make up other uses and effects as desired.